 With an expansive definition of dance and an appreciation for highly experimental and interdisciplinary forms, this unique festival exposes diverse audiences to a variety of film, video, and performance possibilities.

-Sans Souci (meaning "without concern") was conceived one fine spring day in 2003 when Michelle Ellsworth and Brandi Mathis sat on the porch of a 1967 Marlette Mobile home in the Sans Souci Trailer Park in Boulder Colorado musing about the pleasures of viewing and creating dances for the screen.
-Quickly Boulder Museum of Contemporary Art (BMoCA) and the University of Colorado at Boulder Department of Theatre and Dance, as well as artists Ana Baer and Hamel Bloom, added their support to transform mere musing into an Festival of Dance Cinema.
+Sans Souci (meaning "without concern") was conceived one fine spring day in 2003 when Michelle Ellsworth and Brandi Mathis sat on the porch of a 1967 Marlette Mobile home in the Sans Souci Trailer Park in Boulder, Colorado, musing about the pleasures of viewing and creating dances for the screen.
+Quickly, Boulder Museum of Contemporary Art (BMoCA) and the University of Colorado at Boulder Department of Theatre and Dance, as well as artists Ana Baer and Hamel Bloom, added their support to transform mere musing into a festival of dance cinema.

-We envision a world where many people are aware of dance cinema and many of them appreciate and enjoy the form.
-And a world where artists everywhere can get paid for their work, especially the dancers.
+We envision a world where most people are aware of dance cinema and many of them appreciate and enjoy the form.
+A world where artists everywhere can get their work screened, watched, loved, and hopefully paid for, especially the dancers.